Master Tax Terminology to Slash Your Taxes

 • Property

-Earned Income: This income type is taxed at your current tax bracket and includes:
+Earned Income: This type of income is taxed according to your current tax bracket and encompasses:

 • Salary